strikersps/Competitive-Programming/Geek-for-Geeks/readme.md

-* The directory consist solution's to problems in Geeks for Geeks with relevant test cases in C/C++ and Python.
+* The directory consist solution's to problems in [Geeks-for-Geeks] (https://practice.geeksforgeeks.org/explore/?page=1&sortBy=accuracy) in C/C++ and Python with relevant test cases.